cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 The registration of the application callbacks in the local `IBCRouter`, is responsibility of the chain modules.
 The registration of the client in the local `IBCRouter` is responsibility of the ICS-02 initialise client procedure.

-> **Note:** The proper configuration of the IBCRouter is a prerequisite for starting the stream of packets.
+> **Note:** The proper configuration of the `IBCRouter` is a prerequisite for starting the stream of packets.

-- The `MAX_TIMEOUT_DELTA` is intendend as the max, absolute, difference between currentTimestamp and timeoutTimestamp that can be given in input to `sendPacket`.
+- The `MAX_TIMEOUT_DELTA` is intendend as the max, absolute, difference between `currentTimestamp` and `timeoutTimestamp` that can be given in input to `sendPacket`.

 ```typescript
 const MAX_TIMEOUT_DELTA = Implementation specific  // We recommend MAX_TIMEOUT_DELTA = TDB
 ```

-Additionally the ICS-04 specification defines a set of conditions that the implementations of the IBC protocol version 2 MUST adhere to.
+Additionally, the ICS-04 specification defines a set of conditions that the implementations of the IBC protocol version 2 MUST adhere to.
 These conditions ensure the proper execution of the function handlers by establishing requirements before execution `pre-conditions`, the conditions that MUST trigger errors during execution `error-conditions`, expected outcomes after succesful execution `post-conditions-on-success`, and expected outcomes after error execution `post-conditions-on-error`.

 ### Desired Properties